top of page

 This concert offers a platform for emerging artists from across Europe and beyond to perform alongside one another, creating a dialogue through music that reflects both their individual cultural backgrounds and a shared artistic language.

-The programme will be developed collaboratively in the lead-up to the festival and will include chamber works and ensemble performances.
+The programme is being developed collaboratively in the lead-up to the festival and will include chamber works and ensemble performances.

 Artists include: